Ruth Suckow: Marriage, travels, and political work

-In 1929, Suckow married Ferner Nuhn of Cedar Falls, Iowa.
+In 1929, Suckow married Ferner Nuhn of Cedar Falls, Iowa, a writer, teacher, and journalist who admired her work; he was about ten years younger than she.
 After their marriage, the couple lived in various parts of the United States, from Santa Fe, New Mexico, to rural New England.
-In the mid-1930s, they spent two years in Washington, D.C., where Nuhn worked on various forms of editing and writing for the U.S. Department of Agriculture, which was then under the direction of fellow Iowan Henry A. Wallace.
-Suckow served on President Franklin Roosevelt's Farm Tenancy Commission during the Depression.
+In the mid-1930s, they spent two years in Washington, D.C., where Nuhn wrote pamphlets and other materials for the U.S. Department of Agriculture, which was then under the direction of fellow Iowan Henry A. Wallace.
+Suckow served on the President's Farm Tenancy Commission during the Depression.
 From 1937 to 1947, the couple lived in Cedar Falls, where Nuhn managed some family business interests.

 In 1943, Suckow established contacts with the conscientious objectors to World War II.
 She had found World War I profoundly disturbing and her relationship with her father had been damaged by his activities supporting the war.
 In 1944, she traveled to the West Coast to visit six Civilian Public Service camps and one mental hospital.
 She spoke on writing and literature, read manuscripts, and encouraged young men.
 At the camp in Waldport, Oregon, she met the poet William Everson and continued to correspond with him for several years after the war.